VSpaceCode/vspacecode.github.io/docs/installation.md

 and `Preference: Open Keyboard Shortcuts (JSON)` in the command palette (Ctl+Shift+P)
 :::

-The following commands can be access through command palette to rerun the automatic configuration step.
+The following commands can be accessed through command palette to rerun the automatic configuration step.

 - VSpaceCode: Configure Default Settings and Keybindings